Atharva377/Recipe_Manager_App/README.md

 - **Nutrition Tracking** - All nutritional information for each recipe (counting calories, protein, carbs, fat)

 ### 📱 QR Code Integration
-- **Dynamic QR Generation** - Generate a scannable QR code for viewing the website on mobile devices
+- **Dynamic QR Generation** - Generate a scannable QR code for viewing the website on mobile
 - **30 Second Timer** - QR codes will close automatically after 30 seconds and show a countdown clock

 ### 🔄 Data Management